omahs/ouroboros-network/ouroboros-consensus/docs/Testing.md

 **Stats.** The implementation is 500 loc, the tests are 250 loc.

-### Blockchain time (`Test.Consensus.BlockchainTime.Simple`)

-The `BlockchainTime` in consensus used to be ubiquitous throughout the code base, but is now only used in one place: when we are checking if we should produce a block.
-It is a simple abstraction that returns the current slot number, _if it is known_ (it might be unknown of the current ledger state is too far behind the wallclock).
-In addition to the problem of the current slot being unknown, it must also deal with discontinuities in the system's wallclock:
-NTP might adjust the clock forward or backward, or, worse, the user might change their wallclock by a large amount.
-We don't try to deal with all of these cases:

-* if the clock jumps forward (so we "skip slots") this is no problem
-* if the clock is moved back a small amount so that we are still in the same slot when we expected to be in the next, also okay
-* if the clock is moved back by more than that, so that the current slot would actually _decrease_, we throw an exception; it's then up to the user (or the wallet) to restart the node).

-Since all our tests run in an IO simulator, we can test this by having the clock behave very erratically.
-We then compute (in a model) what we expect the behaviour of the `BlockchainTime` to be given a specific erratic behaviour, and then verify that it matches the model.

-**Stats.** The implementation is 600 loc; the tests are 350 loc.

 ### The hard fork combinator: time infrastructure

 One of the responsibilities of the HFC is to offer time conversions (slot to